Ivvi-a/Forest-of-Pandora/README.md

 ## Introduction
 ### Overview
-Pandora's Forest is an anonymous post-sharing service that anyone can use without hesitation. <br>
+<p>Pandora's Forest is an anonymous post-sharing service that anyone can use without hesitation.</p>
-Our team believes that many users want to share their trivial and secret stories and seek empathy.
+<p>Our team believes that many users want to share their trivial and secret stories and seek empathy.
 However, existing social media platforms require users to use fixed nicknames or share their IDs with people around them, making it difficult to guarantee complete anonymity.
-Moreover, traditional social media often favors users with a larger number of followers, leading to better communication and significant influence on the platform. <br>
+Moreover, traditional social media often favors users with a larger number of followers, leading to better communication and significant influence on the platform.</p>
-Therefore, we aim to create a post-sharing platform where users can share their stories and seek empathy without any burden by assigning random nicknames to each post and eliminating the need for followers or following.
+<p>Therefore, we aim to create a post-sharing platform where users can share their stories and seek empathy without any burden by assigning random nicknames to each post and eliminating the need for followers or following.</p>

 <!--
 판도라의 숲은 누구나 부담없이 사용할 수 있는 익명 글 공유 서비스입니다. <br>